Saimon-bd/Linux-most-useful-commands/README.md

 # Linux-most-useful-commands
-All Most useful Linux commands and Tools for a DevOps Engineer needed.
+All the Most useful Linux commands and Tools for a DevOps Engineer are needed.

 ##                                                                                 VI (VIM) EDITOR COMMANDS: